-There are 15 Academic Health Science Networks (AHSNs) across England (see map below), established by NHS England in 2013 to spread innovation at pace and scale – improving health and generating economic growth.
-Each AHSN works across a distinct geography serving a different population in each region as shown on the map below.
+There are 15 Academic Health Science Networks (AHSNs) across England, established by NHS England in 2013 to spread innovation at pace and scale – improving health and generating economic growth.
+Each AHSN works across a distinct geography serving a different population in each region.

 The AHSNs are:

 - Imperial College Health Partners

 - Innovation Agency: Academic Health Science Network for the North West Coast